 Pinterest: High-Intent Browsers

-Facebook's organic reach is low, but Facebook Ads remain one of the most effective paid channels for e-commerce.
-Facebook Groups can also build strong customer communities.
-Don't dismiss Facebook just because it's not trendy.
+Facebook's organic reach is low, but Facebook Ads remain one of the most effective paid channels for e-commerce, and Facebook Groups can build strong customer communities.
+Don't dismiss it just because it's not trendy.
+YouTube is where longer product demos, unboxing videos, and how-to content live, and it's where people go to research products before buying.
+"Is [product] worth it?" is a search goldmine.

 The Inventory Pressure Problem